thearctictern/gcompute/README.md

 ## Development

-Probably submit a PR if you want to help out I guess.
+Probably submit a PR if you want to help out.
 Again, new at this.